SarthakKeshari/Java-Questions-and-Solutions/pull_request_template.md

 All the conditions should be fulfilled for considering your code for merging -

+[] I have mentioned the question as comment in my solution file.<br>
 [] My code follows the guidelines of this project.<br>
 [] I have performed a self-review of my own code.<br>
 [] I have commented my code.<br>